-As set out in the answer to question 6, the procedure for prospectus approval will vary according to which authority is competent for its approval.
-If the CSSF is competent, it must notify the person filing for approval of its decision regarding approval or its comments on the prospectus within 10 working days of submission of the draft prospectus, as long as the file that has been submitted is complete.
+The procedure for prospectus approval varies according to which authority is competent for its approval.
+If the Commission for Oversight of the Finance Sector (CSSF) is competent, it must notify the person filing for approval of its decision regarding approval or its comments on the prospectus within 10 working days of submission of the draft prospectus, as long as the file that has been submitted is complete.
 This can be extended to 20 working days if the public offer involves securities from an issuer who does not yet have any securities admitted to trading on a regulated market, and that has not previously offered securities to the public.
-If the LuxSE is competent, the ROI does not provide specific extensions for the approval of the prospectus.
-By and large, however, the delays are de facto similar
+If the Luxembourg Stock Exchange (LuxSE) is competent, the ROI does not provide specific extensions for the approval of the prospectus.
+However, by and large the delays are de facto similar.

-The table below gives only a rough indication of the prospectus approval.
-The actual timing depends on the prospectus approval process, which in turn is often influenced by the factual situation such as, in particular, the business activity or the complexity of the financial situation of the issuer.
+The table below gives a rough indication of prospectus approval.
+The actual timing depends on the prospectus approval process, which in turn is often influenced by the factual situation such as the business activity or the complexity of the financial situation of the issuer.